Best practices for listing products on your store

-- Shipping information: One way to move the conversion needle is to show shipping information right in the purchase section.
-You can even ask for the customer’s zip code to share real-time shipping rates if you’re using one of Ecwid’s integrated carriers.
+- Shipping information: One way to move the conversion needle is to show some shipping information right in the purchase section.
+For example, if you offer free shipping for this product, you can add a special ribbon to it.

 - Payment options: Although not necessary (since customers will see this information on the payment page eventually), you can also list all the different payment options in the purchase section.
 Customers are more likely to buy if they know your store supports their favorite payment methods.